dinasv/CSBFinder/README.md

 Volume 35, Issue 10, 15 May 2019, Pages 1634–1643,
  [https://doi.org/10.1093/bioinformatics/bty861](https://doi.org/10.1093/bioinformatics/bty861)

+### March 27, 2019 update

+CSBFinder-S is released for the discovery of cross-strand multi-operon CSBs

+- In this version, the user can decide whether to segment the input genomes into directons (consecutive genes on the same strand)

+- A novel exact algorithm that uses match-point arithmetic is implemented.
+The time and space complexities of the algorithm are insensitive to the number of insertions and maximal CSB length.
+The new algorithm is faster than the algorithm given in published in (Svetlitsky et. al., 2018) for larger values of insertions.
+Additional advantages of the algorithm are its simplicity of implementation, and the fact that it is easily parallelizable, yielding further scalability.

+CSBFinder-S provides several novel mechanisms to help the user sort, filter, and interpret the discovered CSBs.
+- A ranking score that takes into account the genomic distances between the genomes in which the corresponding CSBs appear.
+- The user can constrain the structural features of the desired CSBs (length, abundance, etc.), as well as to extract CSBs confined to specific functional semantic categories.

+- A taxonomic viewer of the genomes that contain instances of each CSB.

 ### Workflow Description
 The workflow of CSBFinder is given in the figure below.

-**(A)** The input to the workflow is a dataset of input genomes, where each genome is a sequence of gene orthology group identifiers (genes belonging to the same orthology group have identical IDs).
+**(A)** The input to the workflow is a dataset of input genomes, where each genome is modeled as a sequence of gene identifiers; A gene identifier indicates the corresponding gene orthology group as well as the strand (+/-) in which the gene is encoded.
 Additional input consists of user-specified parameters **_k_** (number of allowed insertions) and and **_q_** (the quorum parameter).
 In our formulation, a CSB is a pattern that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** of the input